sammyshear/drash.nvim/README.md

 ### Test

 Uses [busted](https://lunarmodules.github.io/busted/) for testing.
-Installs by using `luarocks --lua-version=5.1 install busted` then runs `busted ./test` for your test cases.
+Install by using `luarocks --lua-version=5.1 install busted` then run `busted` for your test cases.

-Create test cases in the `test` folder.
+Create test cases in the `spec` directory.
 Busted expects files in this directory to be named `foo_spec.lua`, with `_spec` as a suffix before the `.lua` file extension.
 For more usage details please check
 [busted usage](https://lunarmodules.github.io/busted/)

 ### CI